 Farm Radio Trust solution can offer:

-- Accelerated farmer learning and problem solving accelerated thereby improving productivity
+- Accelerated farmer learning and problem solving thereby improving productivity.

-- Enhanced technology transfer and access to profitable market with information that directly address framers’ needs.
+- Enhanced technology transfer and access to profitable market with information that directly address farmers’ needs.

 Ministry of Agriculture, Irrigation and Water Development of Malawi